 The tax-cheat refs weren’t retained because they were so good, they were retained because they were so bad.
 It was the devil he knew.
 The golden goose was built on the backs of their predictable weak-willed shoddiness and well-tuned deference to stars.

 He figured he could skate through it and he was right.
 The media never gave it a second thought except to buy into the “noble wronged refs” line.
 The fans forgot once the lockout ended.
 All was well.
 But the refs remembered.
 There was no wakeup call, no comeuppance.
 Detailed analysis suggests Donaghy started fixing games a few years later, in 2003.
 (It might have been as late as 2006.)
-In fact one of the clearest descriptions of the airline scandal is in Tim Donaghy’s book:
+In fact one of the clearest descriptions of the airline scandal is in Tim Donaghy’s book.
+It is particularly interesting how many of the guilty refs not only kept their jobs but were promoted to positions of authority:

 Donaghy implies that one of the reasons he’s sticking to his “I never fixed games” lie is that he thought he might be reinstated after the FBI investigation into him was complete!